ali1ariel/ali1ariel/README.md

 ## Welcome here, I'm Alisson!

-Today is the day you gonna notice... my profile...

 I'm a 28 years old developer who loves to work with Elixir and LiveView, I prefer to make it clear here, just because that's what you'll find on here, as they're the technologies where I truly shine and enjoy building solutions.

 While I'm still working on building confidence to contribute to other public repositories (not yet, sorry!), I pour my heart into my personal projects.
 Each one represents a step in my growth as a developer.
 As this one that I`ll comment below.